eslint/eslint/docs/rules/global-strict.md

+# global-strict

-# global-strict: require or disallow strict mode directives in the global scope
+Requires or disallows strict mode directives in the global scope.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [strict](strict.md) rule.
 The `"global"` option in the new rule is most similar to the removed rule.